169 - QR Code Specifications

 If the CWT is a COSE_Encrypt/COSE_Encrypt0 object,create a COSE_Encrypt/COSE_Encrypt0 using the Message as the plaintext for the COSE_Encrypt/COSE_Encrypt0 object; all steps specified in RFC8152 for creating a COSE_Encrypt/COSE_Encrypt0 object MUST be followed.

-To verify the claims the CWT is a COSE_Sign/COSE_Sign1, follow the steps specified in Section 4 of RFC8152 ("Signing Objects") for validating a COSE_Sign/COSE_Sign1 object.
+To verify the claims the CWT is a COSE_Sign/COSE_Sign1.
+Follow the steps specified in Section 4 of RFC8152 ("Signing Objects") for validating a COSE_Sign/COSE_Sign1 object.
 Let the Message be the COSE_Sign/COSE_Sign1 payload.
-Once signature is valid we SHOULD validate the public key against a preconfigured key.
-In case encrypted Else, if the CWT is a COSE_Encrypt/COSE_Encrypt0 object, follow the steps specified in Section 5 of [RFC8152] ("Encryption Objects") for validating a COSE_Encrypt/COSE_Encrypt0 object.
+Once signature is valid we SHOULD validate the public key against a preconfigured key, in case encrypted.
+Else, if the CWT is a COSE_Encrypt/COSE_Encrypt0 object, follow the steps specified in Section 5 of [RFC8152] ("Encryption Objects") for validating a COSE_Encrypt/COSE_Encrypt0 object.
 Let the Message be the resulting plaintext.

 The security of the CWT relies upon on the protections offered by COSE.
 Unless the claims in a CWT are protected, an adversary can modify, add, or remove claims.

-Since the claims conveyed in a CWT is used to make identity claim decisions, it is not only important to protect the CWT but also to ensure that the recipient can authenticate the party that assembled the claims and created the CWT.
+Since the claims conveyed in a CWT are used to make identity claim decisions, it is not only important to protect the CWT but also to ensure that the recipient can authenticate the party that assembled the claims and created the CWT.
 Without trust of the recipient in the party that created the CWT, no sensible identity verification can be made.
-Furthermore, the creator of the CWT needs to carefully evaluate each claim value prior to including it in the CWT so that the recipient can be assured of the validity of the information provided.
+Furthermore, the creator of the CWT needs to carefully evaluate each claim value prior to including it in the CWT, so that the recipient can be assured of the validity of the information provided.

 Syntactically, the signing and encryption operations for Nested CWTs may be applied in any order; however, if encryption is necessary, producers normally should sign the message and then encrypt the result (thus encrypting the signature).
 This prevents attacks in which the signature is stripped, leaving just an encrypted message, as well as providing privacy for the signer.
 Furthermore, signatures over encrypted text are not considered valid in many jurisdictions.